 A limited number of full and partial scholarships will be provided by the Federal Department of Foreign Affairs of Switzerland.
 Preference for scholarships will be given to applicants from developing countries who are responsible for managing and/or running online meetings or conferences for their organisation or institution.

-In case of enquiries, please contact us at email@example.com.
+Late applications will be considered only if places remain in the course.
+In case of enquiries, please contact us at email@example.com